DiegoMecke/Master_DataAnalytics/README.md

 Most of the projects will be done in python notebooks to facilitate the explanation of the project setting, the code developed and the explanation of the conclusions.

-A short overview of the projects:
+Lastly, you can find a short overview of the projects:

 ## Pytorch:
  - **Active Learning Project** : Reimplementation of an Active Learning paper.